Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

 Meals are a wonderful time when campers and staff enjoy breakfast, lunch and dinner as well as afternoon and evening snacks as a community.

 Meals are served buffet-style, and campers sit with their friends.
 The always-nutritious menu offers balance and variety that includes vegetarian options at each meal.
 Campers start the day with a meal that could include pancakes or breakfast sandwiches, oatmeal, fruit and granola, cold cereal or yogurt.
-At lunch and dinner, campers make selections of a main entrée, a vegan or vegetarian entrée, side dishes, soup, the salad bar and dessert.
+At lunch and dinner, campers make selections of a main entrée, a vegetarian entrée, side dishes, soup, the salad bar and dessert.
 Fresh fruit, beverages, and peanut butter and jelly sandwiches are always available!

 Please inform us if your camper has any food allergies, or special food requirements.